WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 * **power supply**
 We've used an power supply from AUKEY.
-It has 5X USB 3.0 ports with quick charge function, to power up the Raspberry Pi and the LED strips.
+It has 5X USB 3.0 ports with quick charge function, to power up the Raspberry Pi and the LED strips (optional).
 There are 3 spare USB ports.
   This Power supply is also integrated in the back plate, but any decent power supply will work.

 * **open source-software "MagicMirror²"**